Advanced Art: Live Studio Experience

 Wanting to work in comics is great, but what if I don’t know how to go about landing that job?

-Besides listening to Robert prattle on and on, what do I actually do in this course?
+Besides listening to Phillip prattle on and on, what do I actually do in this course?

 Every student can either choose from professionally written and edited scripts to create samples, or use this as an opportunity to workshop your own story with a comic veteran!